Kabrie/vibrantabhi19.github.io/_posts/2016-12-10-activation-function-in-neual-network.md

 ## **Leaky ReLU Activation function**

 ReLu activation function had this major "dying ReLU" problem and the leaky ReLUs are one attempt to fix the “dying ReLU” problem.
 Here for all negative values of x (x < 0), the leaky ReLU have a very small negative slope.
 That is, the function computes f(x)=𝟙(x<0)(αx)+𝟙(x>=0)(x) where α is a small constant.
-In some problems this activation function works wonder but it is not always very consistant.
+In some problems this activation function works wonder but it is not always very consistent.
 You are more than encouraged to try this on your own.
-Interesting Point: The constant α can also be made as one of the parameter of each neuron and this can be learned by the network.
+Interesting Point: The constant α can also be made as one of the parameters of each neuron and this can be learned by the network.
 Such editing are also termed as PReLU neurons, you can see a lot more about this in [Delving Deep into Rectifiers, by Kaiming He et al., 2015](https://arxiv.org/pdf/1502.01852.pdf).
-(Warning: It has 3 pages of mathamatical derivation)
+(Warning: It has 3 pages of mathematical derivation)

 ## **Maxout**